 Trump And EU Agree To Work Toward Zero Tariffs

-President Trump and European Union Commission President Jean-Claude Juncker said Tuesday that they have agreed to work toward removing all trade barriers between the two sides.
+President Trump and European Commission President Jean-Claude Juncker said Wednesday that they have agreed to work toward removing all trade barriers between the two sides.

 In a Rose Garden announcement, Trump said the EU had also agreed to buy U.S. soybeans, a day after he announced a $12 billion bailout package for farmers hit by retaliatory tariffs.
 Trump said the EU will also become a "massive buyer" of U.S. liquefied natural gas.